-Reserving Your Seat in the UBC Arts One Program is easy!
+Reserving Your Spot in the UBC Arts One Program is easy!

-- The Program Chair and/or professors will assess your submission.
+- The Program Chairs and/or professors will assess your submission.

-- Meaning you can rest assured that you are accepted to and will have a seat in 18 credits of Arts One, and can go figure out your other 12 credits of electives.
+- If you are accepted, we will hold a seat in your preferred seminar, meaning you can rest assured that you are accepted to and will have a seat in 18 credits of Arts One.
+Now you can go and figure out your other 12 credits of electives.

-Arts One is open to any student accepted into the first year in the Faculty of Arts or Science.
+Arts One is open to any student accepted into the first year in the Faculty of Arts.
 Registration is first-come first-served, but we can reserve seats early for students who qualify.
-Arts One is a writing intensive course and students should ideally meet one of the following conditions:
+Arts One is a writing intensive course and prospective students should meet the criteria by submitting: